raml-org/raml-spec/versions/raml-10/raml-10.md

 |:----------|:----------|
 | version | The value of the root-level version property

 Any other URI template variables appearing in the baseUri MAY be described explicitly within a **baseUriParameters** property at the root of the API definition.
-The baseUriParameters property has the same structure and semantics as the uriParameters property on a resource property, except that it specifies parameters in the base URI rather than a resource's relative URI.
-See the section [Template URIs and URI parameters](#template-uris-and-uri-parameters) for information about the uriParameters property.
+The baseUriParameters property has the same structure and semantics as the [uriParameters](#template-uris-and-uri-parameters) property on a resource property, except that it specifies parameters in the base URI rather than the relative URI of a resource.

 The following example RAML API definition uses a [Template URI](#template-uri) as the base URI.